America's Dog

 Symbols of Patriotism

-Pitbulls were more than just working and family dogs — they were also national icons.
+Pitbulls were more than just working and family dogs; they were also national icons.
 During World War I and World War II, pitbulls became mascots for the U.S. military, often featured in recruitment posters and war bond advertisements.
-These images showcased the breed's bravery, loyalty, and strength — traits seen as reflections of the American spirit.
+These images showcased the breed's devotion and strength, traits seen as reflections of the American spirit.

-During both world wars, pitbulls were used to symbolize courage and determination on the home front.
-They were featured prominently in propaganda materials, serving as visual representations of loyalty, protection, and national pride.
-Their image stood for the ideal American fighter — strong, dependable, and devoted — making them a natural choice to rally public support and morale.
+Throughout both wars, pitbulls symbolized courage and determination on the home front.
+They appeared prominently in propaganda materials, serving as visual representations of loyalty, protection, and national pride.
+Their image stood for the ideal American fighter: strong, dependable, and devoted.
+That made them a natural choice to rally public support and morale.

 Cultural Icons

 Other famous pitbulls appeared in advertising, family films, and even comic strips, where they were consistently portrayed as loyal, playful, and trustworthy.
-Their popularity was rooted in the same qualities that made them popular in homes — their affectionate nature, eagerness to please, and family-first loyalty.
+Their popularity was rooted in the same qualities that made them cherished in homes: their affectionate nature, eagerness to please, and family-first loyalty.

 pete the pup pit bull celebrity